Hubris20/AM-OpnCls-Scrape/README.md

 This notebook includes data scraping of books.toscrape.com

-It extracts the information by using the steps below
+It extracts the information by using the steps below:

 Using beautiful soup, it parses the html content Inspecting the html, it creates a dynamic url to retrieve the requested data